Painting Window Frames and Trims: A Detailed Guide for Beautiful Results

 Apply Primer

-For the smoothest finish, apply a coat of quality primer designed for trim and woodwork.
-Oil-based primers work well for window trim.
-Let the primer dry as directed.
-Lightly sand any rough spots or drips before painting.
+Use a quality primer designed for trim and woodwork.
+Oil-based primers are excellent for window trim.
+Once dry, sand out any rough spots before painting.

 Use a High-Quality Paint

-Invest in a premium semi-gloss or gloss paint formulated for trim.
-These provide maximum durability and an ultra-smooth finish.
-For the best results, use the same brand of primer and paint.
+Choose a premium semi-gloss or gloss trim paint for maximum durability and a sleek finish.
+For best results, use the same brand for primer and paint.

 Apply Multiple Thin Coats

-Apply 2-3 thin coats of paint instead of one thick coat.
-Thin coats dry more evenly and quickly, minimizing brush strokes.
-Let each coat dry completely between applications.
+Apply 2–3 thin coats instead of one thick coat.
+Thin coats dry evenly, reduce brush marks, and build a stronger finish.
+Allow each coat to dry fully.

 Use a High-Quality Brush